Environmental Science (BS)

 Introduction

-The Environmental Science major provides both theoretical and applied knowledge for students interested in professional careers in the environmental sciences, e.g., environmental and wildlife conservation, ecology, environmental consulting, environmental regulation and monitoring, and environmental health sciences (toxicology, occupational health, water quality industry).
+The Environmental Science major is an interdisciplinary program that prepares students for diverse careers in the environmental sciences, e.g., environmental and wildlife conservation, ecology, environmental consulting, environmental regulation and monitoring, and environmental health sciences (toxicology, occupational health, water quality industry), and environmental education.
 In addition, the curriculum facilitates entry into graduate programs in the ecological, environmental health and environmental sciences.

 Qualifications